 - Answer all 40 questions within a 60-minute timeframe

 If you’re a Lecturio Premium member, our 40-Day Study Schedule is already set up for you in the Qbank.
-(So is the 99-Day Schedule, and schedules for Step 2 CK as well!)
+(So are the 99-Day Schedule and schedules for Step 2 CK as well!)

 Review content covered in your question blocks

 Once you finish the block, take a short break, then spend the next few hours reviewing what you just learned.
 Carefully read the answer explanations to the questions that you answered and consult your reference book and/or Lecturio videos to refine your knowledge.
 To start review mode in your Qbank test, select “review test” immediately after receiving your test results.

 Using evidence-based learning strategies is easy with Lecturio – in fact, you’re already using some of these strategies!
 Interleaving, or learning by alternating the materials being studied, is easy with the following tips:

 Review content with the help of Lecturio’s detailed answer explanations

 After each question, always opt to review and carefully read the explanations provided.
 Make sure to read both correct and incorrect answer explanations; there is just as much value in understanding why an answer is wrong as there is in understanding the right answers.

 Review with the help of Lecturio’s related videos

 Supplement your understanding of the material by consulting Lecturio’s related videos.
 Each video reference has been hand-picked by board exam experts and explains the relevant concept needed to answer each specific Qbank question.

 Take notes and review with the help of First Aid® references